 1. ISRO MOM Mission: Our low-cost Mars Orbiter Mission completes three years in its Martian orbit.
 The good news arrived when India on 24 September 2014 successfully placed the Mars Orbiter Mission spacecraft in the orbit around the red planet.
-The government had in November last said the space organisation was seeking scientific proposals for Mars Orbiter Mission-2 to expand inter-planetary research.
+The government had in November last said the space organization was seeking scientific proposals for Mars Orbiter Mission-2 to expand inter-planetary research.
 As this was one of the very important milestones achieved by India in the field of science and tech, you can expect this topic in the upcoming XAT Essay.

-2. Right to Privacy: Supreme Court (SC) recent passed a ruling stating that ‘privacy’ is a fundamental right because it is intrinsic to the right to life.
+2. Right to Privacy: Supreme Court (SC) recently passed a ruling stating that ‘privacy’ is a fundamental right because it is intrinsic to the right to life.
 The bench said that ‘Right to Privacy is an integral part of Right to Life and Personal Liberty guaranteed in Article 21 of the Constitution.’
-This ruling came to being after Centre's move to make Aadhaar mandatory for availing the benefits of various social welfare schemes.
-As per the nine bench of judges “any law which is made to restrict this fundamental right will have to be examined on the touchstone of Article 21 which means that the court will have to see if that law imposes reasonable restrictions on your right to privacy or not."
+This ruling came to being after the Centre's move to make Aadhaar mandatory for availing the benefits of various social welfare schemes.
+As per the nine benches of judges, “any law which is made to restrict this fundamental right will have to be examined on the touchstone of Article 21 which means that the court will have to see if that law imposes reasonable restrictions on your right to privacy or not."

 4. Cow Slaughter Ban: Article 48 of the Constitution of India mandates the state to prohibit the slaughter of cows and calves and other milch and draught cattle.
-On 26 May 2017, the Ministry of Environment of Indian Central Government led by Bharatiya Janata Party (BJP) imposed a ban on the sale of cows and buffaloes for slaughter at animal markets across India.
+On 26 May 2017, the Ministry of Environment of the Indian Central Government led by the Bharatiya Janata Party (BJP) imposed a ban on the sale of cows and buffaloes for slaughter at animal markets across India.
 Read about its impact on the businesses of people dealing in dairy products.

-7. GST Reforms and impact on Indian Economy: Goods and Services Tax (GST), the biggest reform in India’s indirect tax structure that was initiated to streamline the complex tax structure of Indian economy has lately forced many companies to restructure their operations.
-There are several aspects which still remains untouched from the purview of GST such as whether gifts and perquisites provided free of charge by an employer to an employee can be subjected to GST.
+7. GST Reforms and impact on Indian Economy: Goods and Services Tax (GST), the biggest reform in India’s indirect tax structure that was initiated to streamline the complex tax structure of the Indian economy has lately forced many companies to restructure their operations.
+There are several aspects that still remain untouched from the purview of GST such as whether gifts and perquisites provided free of charge by an employer to an employee can be subjected to GST.
 Hopefully, the GST regime is able to revive the economic growth.
-So all the XAT aspirants, be prepared to write an essay on the pros and cons of GST implementation in Indian economy.
+So all the XAT aspirants, be prepared to write an essay on the pros and cons of GST implementation in the Indian economy.

 8. Indian Economic Slowdown: India’s GDP growth slumped to a three-year low of 5.7 percent in the first quarter of the current fiscal year.
-GST regime that was planned to boost the pace of economic growth is at present roadblocks to various stakeholders.
+GST regime that was planned to boost the pace of economic growth is at present a roadblock to various stakeholders.
 For a government that had promised to turn around the economy through decisive governance, this must serve as a wake-up call.
 For the XAT Essay, be prepared to answer how can growth be revived or what are the reasons for the current slowdown in the economy.

 9. Bad bank and NPA Issue: India’s banking system is passing through a critical phase.
 At present, Rs 10 lakh crore worth of stressed assets, loan growth is stuttering at near six decades-low levels and lending rates are still stubbornly high.
-Thus, finance ministry and Reserve Bank of India are trying their best to salvage banks from the menace of NPAs.
+Thus, the finance ministry and Reserve Bank of India are trying their best to salvage banks from the menace of NPAs.
 To bring an end to all these problems, a proposal has been forwarded to set up a “bad bank” that will absorb all the bad loans of commercial banks and cleanse the banking system.
 However, NITI Aayog vice chairman Arvind Panagariya is averse to the idea.
 The current essay will check your knowledge base upon the pros and cons of setting up the bad bank for the Indian banking system.

 10. One Belt, One Road Summit: The One Belt, One Road (OBOR) Summit or Belt and Road Initiative (BRI) concluded on 15 May 2017 in Beijing, China.
-68 countries and international organisations have signed belt and road agreements with China.
+68 countries and international organizations have signed belt and road agreements with China.
 India’s concern is China-Pakistan Economic Corridor (CPEC), which passes through Pakistan-Occupied Kashmir (PoK).

-12. Cashless Economy: Cashless India or an economy with lower cash transactions seems unreal considering the older picture of Indian payment system.
-But, the current scenario is deviating Indian economy towards a cashless future!
+12. Cashless Economy: Cashless India or an economy with lower cash transactions seems unreal considering the older picture of the Indian payment system.
+But, the current scenario is deviating the Indian economy towards a cashless future!
 Non-cash transactions with the mediums such as Banking cards, USSD, AEPS, UPI, Mobile Wallets, Banks Pre-Paid Cards, Point of Sale, Internet Banking, Mobile Banking, Micro ATM’s have resulted in forcing us to go cashless.
-In the wake of this issue, read and find out all the government schemes that motivates an individual to go for cashless transactions.
+In the wake of this issue, read and find out all the government schemes that motivate an individual to go for cashless transactions.

 15. Indian Telecome Industry and Reliance Jio: Reliance Jio’s entry has changed the landscape of the Indian telecom industry drastically.
 Reliance Industries Limited (RIL) announced the launch of its 4G LTE feature phone called ‘Jio Phone’.
 With the advent of the revolution brought by Jio, do you think the internet will be accessible to every Indian?
 Do you also think that Reliance Jio will force other telecom players to go for market consolidation to tap the customer base?

-18. Kulbhushan Jadhav case on Jamaat-i-Islami: The International Court of Justice's (ICJ) stayed hanging of former Indian Navy officer Kulbhushan Jadhav, who faced death sentence in Pakistan.
+18. Kulbhushan Jadhav case on Jamaat-i-Islami: The International Court of Justice's (ICJ) stayed the hanging of former Indian Navy officer Kulbhushan Jadhav, who faced a death sentence in Pakistan.
 India took the matter to the ICJ, citing that it had been repeatedly denied consular access to Jadhav in violation of the provisions of the Vienna Convention.
 Indian was in the interest of saving the life of an Indian citizen, who is in “illegal detention” and whose “life is under threat”.
-When preparing for the XAT Essay, keep a complete check on the information as to what is Vienna Convention and will India be able to give sufficient arguments in facour of Jadhav to save him?
+When preparing for the XAT Essay, keep a complete check on the information as to what is Vienna Convention is and will India be able to give sufficient arguments in favour of Jadhav to save him?

 19. Paris Climate Agreement: Paris Agreement is an international agreement to combat climate change.
 32-page Paris agreement with 29 articles is widely recognized as a historic deal to stop global warming.
-In the contemporary context this topic holds relevance because of the most powerful economies of the world i.e. ‘USA’ will not renegotiate the Paris Accord, but they (will) try to review the terms on which they could be engaged under this agreement.
+In the contemporary context, this topic holds relevance because the most powerful economies of the world i.e. ‘The USA’ will not renegotiate the Paris Accord, but they (will) try to review the terms on which they could be engaged in this agreement.

 20. Rohingyas: The Myanmar Government says that Rohingya people are not Burmese citizens – but the Rohingya have been living in Myanmar for generations.
-Today, they are a people with no home or citizenship.
-At present, India supported the discussion in the United Nations General Assembly (UNGA) on the 'Responsibility to Protect' and the prevention of genocide, war crimes, ethnic cleansing, and crimes against Rohingyas
+Today, they are people with no home or citizenship.
+At present, India supported the discussion in the United Nations General Assembly (UNGA) on the 'Responsibility to Protect and the prevention of genocide, war crimes, ethnic cleansing, and crimes against Rohingyas

-22. FIFA U-17 World Cup: Although it is the first time that India got the golden opportunity to host the major event in the nation, but the big question is that is our infrastructure sound enough to organize the event successfully?
+22. FIFA U-17 World Cup: Although it is the first time that India got the golden opportunity to host the major event in the nation, the big question is that is our infrastructure sound enough to organize the event successfully?

 23. The Pitch debate: The state of pitches to be laid out in the Test series against New Zealand has thrown up interesting reactions from Indian cricketers.
 India had produced spin tracks against South Africa last year, and even won a Test against South Africa.
-With such a spinner friendly pitch and spinners, we indeed have an edge in the match.
+With such a spinner-friendly pitch and spinners, we indeed have an edge in the match.
 So get ready to answer whether there should be rules and regulations set against this aspect as well?

-25. Davis Cup controversy: Considering the role of Tennis Association in the Davis cup, every year there is some or other form of controversy that spoils the sportsmanship spirit of the sport.
+25. Davis Cup controversy: Considering the role of the Tennis Association in the Davis cup, every year there is some or other form of controversy that spoils the sportsmanship spirit of the sport.
 This year as well one controversy made its way amidst the game.
 Every player has the right to choose his partner for the doubles match.
 In the last match when Rohan Bopanna chose to play with Mahesh Bhupathi, his decision was not accepted by the association.
 Rather, Leander Paes was instead given the final call by association to play the match with Rohan Bopanna.
-Taking a look at this situation, be prepared to answer the role of association in the match, should they interfere with the privileges that rest with the players?
+Taking a look at this situation, be prepared to answer the role of the association in the match, should they interfere with the privileges that rest with the players?